varshacvenkat-web/Varsha-Venkatapathy-Engineering-Portfolio-/Image Processing Research/README.md

 - **anisotropyGraph_phantomInCornstarch.fig**: MATLAB analysis of cornstarch phantom anisotropy data
 - **anisotropyResults_phantomInMilk.fig**: MATLAB analysis of milk phantom anisotropy data

+### Data Availability Note

+The MATLAB analysis scripts and code used for signal processing and data visualization were developed on a university research desktop computer that is no longer accessible.
+While the original MATLAB source files (.m files) are unavailable, the analysis results are preserved in the `.fig` files, which contain the processed data and visualizations.
+Researchers with MATLAB can open and examine these `.fig` files to view the complete analysis pipeline and results.
+Future work would require reimplementation of the signal processing algorithms based on the methodology described in this README and the original poster.

 ## References

 [1] M.M.
 Hossain and C.M.
 Gallippi, "Electronic point spread function rotation using a three-row transducer for ARFI-based elastic anisotropy assessment: in silico and experimental demonstration," *IEEE Transactions on Ultrasonics, Ferroelectrics, and Frequency Control*, vol. 68, no. 3, pp. 636-646, 2017.